Maintenance Therapy for Ovarian Cancer

 - Extreme tiredness (fatigue)

-Common side effects of PARP inhibitors include:12-14
+Common side effects of certain PARP inhibitors include:12-14

 - Anemia